 While you may have some time left, you should consider replacing your system before it fails.
 Replacing your furnace timely not only ensures that your furnace will work, but it may also save you money.
 In addition, old furnaces break down frequently, heat your home incompetently, and can raise your energy bills.

-What are few factors to consider when buying a new furnace unit?
+What are a few factors to consider when buying a new furnace unit?

 Here are some common factors you must remain aware of when planning a furnace replacement in Cambridge, ON.